Robert Giard

-Robert Giard (July 22, 1939 - July 16, 2002) was an American portrait, landscape, and figure photographer.
+Robert Giard (July 22, 1939 – July 16, 2002) was an American portrait, landscape, and figure photographer.

-Life
+Early life

-A native of Hartford, Connecticut, Giard majored in English literature and received a B.A. from Yale University in 1961, then an M.A. in Comparative Literature from Boston University in 1965.
+Giard was a native of Hartford, Connecticut and grew up in a working-class household.
+He majored in English literature and received a B.A. from Yale University in 1961, then an M.A. in Comparative Literature from Boston University in 1965.
 For a time he taught intermediate grades at the New Lincoln School.
-By 1972, he began to photograph, concentrating on landscapes of the South Fork of Long Island, portraits of friends, many of them artists and writers in the region, and the nude figure.

-In 1974, Giard settled in Amagansett, Long Island, with his life partner, Jonathan Silin, an early childhood educator, where they remained for nearly thirty years until Giard's death.
-In the beginning years of his career, Giard did much of his landscape photography during the late autumn, winter, and early spring when many of the fashionable houses of the Hamptons were boarded up for the season.